TS Queen Mary

 (Rotate anti-clockwise for best viewing once pdf file is opened)

-Text of Offers for Sale 2008/9 through Colliers CRE and Capital Boats
+Text of Offers for Sale through Capital Boats : both in 2009 (at London) and 2011 (at Tilbury)

 More about the project to establish her as a hotel and fitness centre at La Rochelle in France